HadirouTamdamba/AI-Diagnostic-Imaging-Agent/README.md

 ---
+### Commercial Use & Monetization

+**Please Note:** While the Apache License 2.0 typically permits commercial use, this project is made available under a **dual-licensing model** to support its continued development and allow for future monetization.

+**Commercial use of this software, its components, or any derived works, requires a separate commercial license.** This includes, but is not limited to, using the software in:
+* Products or services that are sold or offered for a fee.
+* Internal tools for for-profit entities where the software directly contributes to commercial operations.

+**For inquiries regarding commercial licensing, custom solutions, or enterprise support, please contact Hadirou Tamdamba at hadirou.tamdamba@outlook.fr**

+---

 *This Medical Imaging Diagnosis Agent demonstrates the intersection of advanced AI technology and healthcare innovation.
 Every line of code, architectural decision, and user interface element reflects a commitment to technical excellence, clinical utility, and responsible AI development*